 40/40 Grind Gauge Set Up Block

-It works with both VariGrind 1 and VariGrind 2!
+It works with both VariGrind 1 and VariGrind 2, SharpFast, Pro?Grind and many other brands of gouge holding fixtures.

 NOW INCLUDES THE RISER BLOCK.
 THE RISER BLOCK ELIMINATES THE NEED TO GRIND THE POCKET ARM